NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Breaks in Continuity
 ~~~~~~~~~~~~~~~~~~~~
-TimeSeries data should generally be stored as one continuous stream as it was acquired, not by trial as is often
+:py:attr:`~pynwb.base.TimeSeries.data` should generally be stored as one continuous stream as it was acquired, not by
-reshaped for analysis.
+trial as is often reshaped for analysis.

-Data can be trial-aligned on-the-fly using the ``trials`` table.
+Data can be trial-aligned on-the-fly using the :py:class:`~pynwb.file.TrialTable`.

 Storing measured data as a continuous stream ensures that other users have access to the inter-trial data, and that we
 can align the data within any specifiable window.